webpack/webpack.js.org/src/content/guides/asset-management.md

 ## Global Assets

-The coolest part of everything mentioned above is that loading asset this way allows you to group modules and assets together in a more intuitive way.
+The coolest part of everything mentioned above is that loading assets this way allows you to group modules and assets together in a more intuitive way.
 Instead of relying on a global `/assets` directory that contains everything, you can group assets with the code that uses them.
 For example, a structure like this can be very useful:

 ``` diff
 - |- /assets